abinit/abinit/doc/tutorial/tdepes.md

           TIMER flavor  : abinit
           TRIO flavor   : netcdf

-This lesson should take about 1 hour to be done.

-## 1 Calculation of the ZPR of eigenenergies at q=Γ
+## 1 Calculation of the ZPR of eigenenergies at q=Γ.

 The reference input files for this lesson are located in ~abinit/tests/tutorespfn/Input and the corresponding reference output files